chrisknepper/android-messages-desktop/README.md

 # Features
 * System notifications when a text comes in
 * Notification badges on macOS
+* Run in background on Windows / Linux / macOS
-* Minimize to tray on Windows
+* Minimize to tray on WIndows / Linux
+* Menu bar support on macOS
 * TBD...

 # TODOs / Roadmap (rough order of priority):